$L$-functions of Kloosterman sheaves: Abstract

 \section{Abstract}

-In this article, we study a family of motives $\mathrm{M}_{n+1}^k$ associated with the symmetric power of Kloosterman sheaves, as constructed by Fresán, Sabbah, and Yu.
-They demonstrated that for $n=1$, the motivic $L$-functions of $\mathrm{M}_{2}^k$ extend meromorphically to $\bb{C}$ and satisfy the functional equations conjectured by Broadhurst and Roberts.
-Our work aims to extend these results to the motivic $L$-functions of some of the motives $\mathrm{M}_{n+1}^k$, with $n>1$, as well as other related $2$-dimensional motives.
-In particular, we prove several conjectures of Evans type, which relate traces of Kloosterman sheaves and Fourier coefficients of modular forms.
+In this article, we study a family of motives $\mathrm{M}_{n+1}^k$ associated with the symmetric power of Kloosterman sheaves constructed by Fresán, Sabbah, and Yu.
+They demonstrated that for $n=1$ the $L$-functions of $\mathrm{M}_{2}^k$ extend meromorphically to $\bb{C}$ and satisfy the functional equations conjectured by Broadhurst and Roberts.
+Our work aims to extend these results to the $L$-functions of some of the motives $\mathrm{M}_{n+1}^k$, with $n>1$, as well as other related two-dimensional motives.
+In particular, we prove several conjectures of Evans type, which relate moments of Kloosterman sheaves and Fourier coefficients of modular forms.